Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - Shutdown clause is adapted from Sleep clause and Freeze clause.
 - Heal clause is trying to imitate the fact that there is PP limit in pokemon, and consumables can't be used in competitive pokemon.
 - Tarot clause and Grinding clause is just for fair game since in a competitive context, you won't have stat/resource advantage, and anything you can use may also be employed by the opponent.
+- Skill clause plus is trying to imitate the fact that there are only 4 moves on one pokemon.

 ## License